 The Fairmined Association does certify mines who use efficient technologies and are socially and environmentally responsible, accrediting them with the Fairmined Gold title.
 However, these same mines continue to use toxic chemicals, including mercury, in their gold mining processes, albeit more responsibly.

 Similarly, while recycled gold reuses gold that was originally mined with mercury emissions, it doesn’t provide a solution to the mercury emissions crisis caused by gold being mined today and for the future.
 And it doesn’t help gold miners who rely on artisanal mining as their only possibility to earn an livable income.

 The Purest Gold in the World is Nontoxic, Mercury-Free, and Ethically Sourced

 But thankfully, there is another, more rarified and eco-friendly category of gold that is certified by Fairmined, the only gold mined without the use of mercury.

 It’s called Fairmined Ecological Gold, and less than one percent of the world’s mines honorably obtains this pure gold without the use of mercury and cyanide, and under stringent enough environmental practices to be certified under this system.
 Only gravimetric methods, which use gravity tools such as vortexes, centrifuges, and shaking tables, are allowed, and the mine is also required to minimize ecological disruption and restore local native ecosystems.

-In fact, there is currently only one mine in the world currently qualified as Fairmined Ecological, and it is located in Mongolia, a country in which rural people are finding their way of life upended by climate change, and so have no other potential source of income available to them other than gold mining.
+In fact, there are only two mines in the world currently qualified as Fairmined Ecological, one is located in Mongolia, a country in which rural people are finding their way of life upended by climate change, and so have no other potential source of income available to them other than gold mining, and the other is in Peru.
 This Fairmined Ecological certification allows these workers to earn a living in a safe environment, without destroying their ancestral home.

 Fairmined Ecological Gold is the future.
 And, it is the only gold that Futura sources.